zd341/CS5811-Distributed-Data-Analysis-ML-HPCI/README.md

 Tasks:-
-(In order of task dependence)
+(In order of task dependence).

-Data Joining = Zaahir
+Data Joining = Zaahir.

-Data Cleaning = Aliyah and Qamar
+Data Cleaning = Aliyah and Qamar.

-Exploratory Data Analysis = Hussein and Rashmi
+Exploratory Data Analysis = Hussein and Rashmi.